Home / Career Guides / Forklift Operator

 How much do forklift operators make?

 Forklift operator salaries will vary by experience, industry, education, location, and organization size.
-The nature of their tasks, such as operating heavy machinery and implementing safety measures, can sometimes warrant higher wages, and factors like certifications and the type of forklift operated can also influence compensation.
+The nature of their tasks, like operating heavy machinery and implementing safety measures, can sometimes mean higher pay, and factors like certifications and the type of forklift operated can also influence compensation.

 Highest paying industries